nfriess/carrier_infinity/README.md

 temperature and other settings cannot be adjusted until the thermostat has sent its current configuration to the HTTP server.

-On restart of HomeAssistant the integration hangs and will await the thermostat to post before completing the startup.
+On subsequent restarts, the previous values will have been recorded reducing the boot time.

 # Notify